-Condition of Approval #7: Prior to the issuance of building permits, the applicant shall submit to the City Administrator, or their designee, a final stormwater drainage plan.
+Condition of Approval #6: Prior to the issuance of building permits, the applicant shall submit to the City Administrator, or their designee, a final stormwater drainage plan.
 The plan is subject to revision, review and approval by the City Administrator, or their designee.
 The final stormwater drainage plan shall adhere to the standards of Section 9.520.
-Coordination of review and approval may be required between the City and Lane County Public Works.